Battle of the Mareth Line: Free French forces (Force L)

+Force L was then placed under the operational control of the New Zealand Corps (Lieutenant-General Bernard Freyberg) for the left-hook manoeuvre through the Matmata Hills and the Tebaga Gap (Operations Pugilist and Supercharge II).
+It secured important high ground on the western flank of the corps and participated in the advance that forced the Axis withdrawal from the Mareth positions.
+Force L continued operations in southern Tunisia, including actions in the Gabès area.

+After the end of the Tunisian campaign, Force L became the nucleus of the 2nd Free French Division and following its conversion to American equipment in Morocco, formed the basis of the 2e Division Blindée (2e DB).
+The participation of Force L formed part of the broader Free French effort under Charles de Gaulle to take part in the Allied campaign against the Axis, at a time when Free France was still seeking fuller recognition from Britain and the United States and while political competition continued with General Henri Giraud in North Africa.

 Tebaga Gap

 The New Zealand Corps engaged the Axis troops in the Tebaga Gap on 21 March but progress over the next four days against the 164th Light Afrika Division and 21st Panzer Division was very slow, although they did secure the entrance to the gap.
 On the Mareth Line, XXX Corps made some progress but did not break through.
 On 23 March, Montgomery ordered the 1st Armoured Division of Major-General Raymond Briggs of X Corps to reinforce the New Zealand Corps from reserve, where it was waiting to exploit the anticipated breakthroughs by either XXX Corps or the New Zealand Corps and Horrocks, with the X Corps Headquarters to take control of operations in the Tebaga Gap.

 Operation Supercharge II

 Operation Supercharge II was planned to start on the afternoon of 26 March, with a preliminary operation on the night of 25/26 March to capture Height 184.
 The New Zealand Corps was to attack into the Tebaga Gap on a two-brigade front and capture the Axis defences from Djebel Tebaga to Djebel Melab, which would be exploited by the 1st Armoured Division.
 After assembling during the night and lying in concealed positions all day, the 5th New Zealand Brigade was to attack on the right and the 6th New Zealand Brigade on the left, preceded by the 8th Armoured Brigade and a creeping barrage by the New Zealand and X Corps artillery.
 The attacking troops were to move to high ground 2000 yd forward and then to a second objective at a wadi 2500 yd further on.
 The 1st Armoured Division, led by the 2nd Armoured Brigade, was to move through at 6:15 p.m. to an area 3000 yd beyond the New Zealand Corps final objective and as soon as the moon rose (at about 11:15 p.m.), advance on El Hamma.